 In client backend deployments, it is possible to add or remove clients according to the resources required by the application at any given moment.

 Backend instances can be added to increase the cluster capacity or performance.
 They can also be removed, provided that they are deactivated to safely allow for data migration.

 Converged deployments are generic deployments in which every instance is configured to contribute resources — drives, CPUs, and/or network interfaces - to the cluster.

 The deployment of a converged cluster is typically selected in the following cases:

 - When using very small applications that require a high-performance filesystem but do not require many resources themselves, in which case they can use resources in the same instances storing the data.

-- When cloud-bursting an application to AWS, in which case you seek to utilize as many resources as possible for the application but also seek to provide as many resources as possible to the Weka system cluster, in order to achieve maximum performance.
+- When cloud-bursting an application to AWS, you seek to use as many resources as possible for the application and provide as many resources as possible to the WEKA cluster to achieve maximum performance.